pprugger/vmail-admin/README.md

 * Make it executable with "chmod +x vmail-admin.sh".
 * Run it with "./vmail-admin.sh".

+* Copy .creds.example over to .creds file and make your changes

 # Usage

 You can change the parameters for the script under Definitions in the script.